+By employing our adaptive scheme, the outlier achieves a maximum cost reduction that can be up to 60% under skewed demand.
+The depicted profile of the maximum cost reduction curve can be explained as follows.
 The worst performance of the static schemes appears at the two extremes of skewness.
 Under uniform demand, a = 0, we get the worst performance of the LRU(1) static scheme, whereas under highly skewed demand, a = 1, we get the worst performance of the LRU(0) static scheme.
-In the intermediate region, both static schemes provide for some level of compromise, and thus, the ratio of the cost achieved by either scheme to the corresponding cost of the adaptive scheme becomes smaller than in the two extremes.
+In the intermediate region both static schemes provide for some level of compromise, and thus the ratio of the cost achieved by either schemes to the corresponding cost of the adaptive scheme becomes smaller than in the two extremes.

-Turning our attention to the minimum cost reduction, we observe that it can be substantial under skewed demand and disappears only under uniform demand (such demand, however, is not typically observed in measured workloads [2]).
-The explanation of this behavior is as follows: At the two extreme cases of skewness, one of the static scheme reaches its optimal performance-under low skewed demand, the best static scheme is the LRU(0), and under high skewed demand, the best static scheme is the LRU(1).
-Thus, the ratio of the cost achieved by the best static scheme and the corresponding cost of our adaptive scheme gets maximized in the intermediate region in which neither of the static schemes can reach its best performance.
+Turning our attention to the minimum cost reduction, we observe that it can be substantial under skewed demand, and disappears only under uniform demand (such demand, however, is not typically observed in measured workloads [2]).
+The explanation of this behavior is as follows.
+At the two extreme cases of skewness, one of the static scheme reaches its optimal performance-under low skewed demand, the best static scheme is the LRU(0) and under high skewed demand the best static scheme is the LRU(1).
+Thus, the ratio of the cost achieved by the best static scheme and the corresponding cost of our adaptive scheme gets maximized in the intermediate region, in which neither of the static schemes can reach its best performance.